kykyelric/NNZ/README.md

 Contributions:
 common.py, obs_utils.py, and sdss_utils.py were created by Benedikt Diemer (https://github.com/benediktdiemer).
-photo-z_MLP.ipynb and this README file were created by Kylie Yui Dan (https://github.com/kykyelric).
+All other files were created by Kylie Yui Dan (https://github.com/kykyelric).